TonyVallad/MSZP/readme.md

 - Use _FLOAT variables to be able to zoom in further. (possibly?)

 ### Later
-- Try to make it more efficient if possible.

 - Add the option to enter coordinates ? (not sure about that one...)
 - Make BMPs videos from the explorer. (maybe not...)
 - Add an 'About' section to talk a little bit about why I finished it so late and why I even bothered. xD

 ## Notes

-EXE compiled using QB64 x64 Version 2.1

 Disclaimer: Since this program is written in QBasic it can only use 1 CPU Thread to make calculations. (as far as I know...)
 I'm only working on it because this was my first software and it has sentimental value to me.